D-Clara/dynamic_reachy/docs/developer/PID_improvement.md

 ![pid_zoom](../images/pid_graph_zoom.png)

-This methode alllow to see the impact of all the engines on a typical throw.
+This methode alllow to see the impact of all the motor together on a typical throw.

 ## Setup PID